Menafn.com - free business and financial news, Stocks, Currencies,research and events

-The growing need for effective waste management and disposal, especially in urban areas, is driving the demand for vacuum trucks.
-These trucks are used to collect and transport various types of waste, including sewage, industrial waste, and hazardous materials.
-According to the World Bank, global waste generation is projected to rise sharply over the next 50 years, from 2.01 billion tons in 2020 to 3.40 billion tons in 2050.
-In addition to this, the agency forecasts a 40% increase in the amount of garbage produced daily per person in both developed and emerging nations.
-According to the same estimate, over 1.3 billion tons of municipal solid waste are produced annually around the world as of 2020, and by 2025, that number is expected to increase to almost 2.2 billion tons.
-As a result, the market is being driven by an increase in demand for waste management across the world.
-In addition, growing awareness of sanitation and cleanliness, growing advancements in vacuum truck technology are some factors creating lucrative opportunities for market growth.
-However, the high cost of vacuum trucks stifles market growth throughout the forecast period of 2023-2030.
+Moreover, stainless-steel production is one of the main drivers of demand for ferrochrome, a key raw material used in the production of stainless steel.
+Ferrochrome is an alloy of chromium and iron and is produced by smelting chromite ore in an electric arc furnace.
+It is an essential ingredient in the production of stainless steel, which is widely used in a variety of industries, including construction, automotive, aerospace, and consumer goods.
+Thus, the rising stainless-steel production is anticipated to support the market growth during forecast period.
+According to Statista, in 2018, global stainless steel melt shop production was 50,730 thousand metric tons and the number increased significantly and reached 58,289 thousand metric tons in 2021.
+As a result, the rising stainless-steel production is anticipated to create a lucrative demand for the market.
+Additionally, rise in foreign investments and increase in manufacturing activities is anticipated to create a lucrative opportunity for the market during forecast period.
+However, the availability of substitutes stifles market growth throughout the forecast period of 2023-2030.

-The key regions considered for the Global Vacuum Truck Market study includes Asia Pacific, North America, Europe, Latin America, and Middle East & Africa.
-Europe dominated the market in 2022 owing to factors such as rapid urbanization growth, rising standards of life, and expanding use of these trucks in industrial settings.
-Additionally, the ongoing water purification project and the expanding deployment of strong government measures are likely to create supportive growth to the market in the region.
-Whereas, North America is projected to grow significantly owing to factors such as active government participation and policy development, rising adoption of industrial applications, and technological development in the region.
+The key regions considered for the Global Ferrochrome Market study include: Asia Pacific, North America, Europe, Latin America, and Middle East & Africa.
+Asia Pacific dominated the market in 2022 owing to the presence of key market players, rising stainless steel production, and growing construction industry in the region.
+North America is expected to grow significantly during the forecast period, owing to factors such as increase prices of stainless steel due to greater demand from domestic producers may negatively affect its demand and thereby offset its production.
+This uncertainty is expected to influence the dynamics of ferrochrome industry in the country.

 Recent Developments in the Market: